Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Helmholtz equation in circular geometry

 \subsection{Circular waves}

 In this paper we only consider circular two-dimensional geometries.
-Therefore, up to a rescaling of the wavenumber \(\kappa\) and without loss of generality, we assume that the domain is the (open) unit disk, henceforth denoted \(B_1:=\{\mathbf x\in\mathbb R^2| \;\|\mathbf x\|<1\}\).
+Without loss of generality, we assume that the domain is the open unit disk, henceforth denoted \(B_1:=\{\mathbf x\in\mathbb R^2| \;\|\mathbf x\|<1\}\).
 The circular geometry enables modal analysis via separation of variables.
 The \emph{circular waves} are the bounded solutions of the Helmholtz equation in the unit disk that are separable in polar coordinates.
-They are sometimes also referred to as \emph{Fourier--Bessel functions} or as \emph{Generalized Harmonic Polynomials}~\cite{Melenk1995}.
+They are sometimes also referred to as \emph{Fourier--Bessel functions} or as \emph{Generalized Harmonic Polynomials}\ \cite{Melenk1995}.